For more information and to book an initial session; contact Martin on 07973 504121 or firstname.lastname@example.org

 I am available for sessions in London and near Salisbury, Wiltshire and suggest that a series of fortnightly sessions of one and a half or two hours are best; with “homework” practices and some email or phone contact in between.
 This is intensive and powerful work.

-It may also be possible to come at stay for a residential intensive therapeutic experience at the centre where my partner and I live and teach tantra.
+It may also be possible to come at stay for a residential intensive therapeutic experience at the centre where I live with others and teach tantra.
 In this way you could be in a supportive and different environment (with hot tub and sauna) and experience one session each day.
-Stays of three days to ten days are often best.
+Stays of three days to a week are often best.

 I want to develop this work with women who are committed to their own healing and growth and don’t want money to prevent this happening, so my charge is based on your ability to pay.
 We can discuss this at the initial session.
 My ethical statement for my work is at Ethics Statement.